How to use Spot instances?

 openstack server image create VM_INSTANCE_NAME --name IMAGE_NAME

-The image IMAGE_NAME may be used as a source to create SPOT instances with the same or higher resource requirement flavor.
+The image IMAGE_NAME may be used as a source to create Spot instances with the same or higher resource requirement flavor.

 Reacting on an instance termination attempt